 - Make sure your customer leaves knowing how they can contact you if they have an issue with their purchase.

 - Publish your website address on your receipts.
 Share your customer service email address or 800 number.

 - Ask customers to join a mailing list so you can stay in touch post-purchase.
 Offer them discounts, exclusive events and content created just for them in exchange for their email address.

 - Make sure your customer knows you care just as much about them after the purchase as you did before.
 Check in to see if they’re satisfied or if they have any questions.

 - Start a long-term conversation by inviting prospects to join your email list.
 But don’t just demand they sign up.
 Offer them a gift.
 Need ideas?
 This post shares plenty.
-And this webinar has even more.
+And these webinars have even more.

 - Man the front counter or sit at the front desk occasionally.
 This gives you invaluable access to your customers: don’t waste the opportunity for direct interaction!

 - On your website, share your contact information beyond social media links.
 Share a mailing address and phone number, too.
 Even if your business is completely virtual, you can do this safely if you get a business mailbox and use a Google Voice or Skype phone number.

 Southern hospitality is just plain good marketing.
 What can you do to apply it to your business?
 Let’s talk about it in the comments.